Linsen-gao-457/Linsen-gao-457.github.io/_posts/2025-12-13-Stay Humble, stay curious and stay positive:some thoughts from Research vs Engineering.md

 >Why must artificial intelligence rely so heavily on probabilistic models?
 Is there a way for AI to access knowledge directly, rather than follow the probability game?

 At that time, I am really weak at math, for now, I am still weak at math.
 I am confused why people should learn these really hard math to do AI.
 I thought maybe IR(information retrieval) and RAG(Retrival-Augmented Generation) could be a way to free us from the probability game.
-But after learning the details, I realized that RAG simply intergrate the traditional IR pipeline to get the top k documents and put these documents and prompt into LLM to generate the answer.
+But after learning the details, I realized that RAG simply intergrates the traditional IR pipeline to get the top k documents and put these documents and prompt into LLM to generate the answer.
 It's still within the range of probaility game.
-I know many researchers in theory size would be very mad after hearing my ideas:)
+I know many researchers on theory side would be very mad after hearing my ideas:)

 It's a failure but it's also an important moment of remider which says don't judge.